California’s rainy season now starts nearly a month later, increasing wildfire risks

 According to Swain, who was not involved in the new study, the research convincingly shows that this seasonal sharpening is already happening, which a growing body of climate model studies say should be occurring as greenhouse gases build up in the air from the burning of fossil fuels for energy, among other human activities.

-“It is exclusively real-world observations based and is essentially complimentary to climate models,” he said of the study results.
+“It is exclusively real-world-observations-based and is essentially complementary to climate models,” he said of the study results.

 Weather patterns are already shifting

-Changes in atmospheric circulation patterns are behind the seasonal shifts, as a typical summer weather pattern lingers into November, followed by an enhanced storminess in winter due to the southward migration of a low-pressure area near the Gulf of Alaska.
+Changes in atmospheric circulation patterns are behind the seasonal shifts, as a typical summer weather pattern lingers into November, followed by an enhanced storminess in winter caused by the southward migration of a low-pressure area near the Gulf of Alaska.

 “There is a persistent high pressure across the Northeastern Pacific and a summer atmospheric circulation pattern remaining throughout autumn … leaving California dry in recent decades,” Lukovic said.